 Candy Corn Pumpkins

-Place colorful no-carve candy corn pumpkins around your yard for a fun display this Halloween.
+Place colorful no-carve candy corn pumpkins around your yard for fun Halloween outdoor decorations.
 Choose cone-shape pumpkins and clean their surfaces.
-Spray-paint the pumpkins, to achieve the candy corn look.
+Spray-paint the pumpkins to achieve the candy corn look.

-Editor's Tip: Cover stems with painter's tape to keep clean.
+Editor's Tip: Cover stems with painters tape to keep it clean.

 Hanging Bat Pumpkins